jonicious/WM-Mute-Filters/README.md

 Sorry about that - but I think it's still much better than having tons of World Cup related Tweets in your timeline.

+## How to import to Tweetdeck

+Developers are lazy, so this small script helps you, adding all those keywords to Tweetdeck.
+You just have to open the mute-window, press Ctrl-Shift-J, paste the code from tweetdeckAuto.min.js and press Enter.
+You may get some errors in Firefox, that a script is not responding, do not cancel the execution of the script, just give it some time.

+Works fine for me in Chromium and Firefox.

 ## Contribute

 Contribute on this GitHub repo to mute even more World Cup related Tweets!